Annual Compensation for Excess Generation

 What is a True-Up Period?

 Your true-up period is the annual reconciliation of your account, typically every 12 months.
 We review what you’ve purchased from the utility, excess generation you’ve returned to the grid and any payments or other adjustments made to your account.
+Excess generation credits are applied in the month they were generated, and roll forward.
+At true-up, any remaining credits are also applied “backward” to any months that you may have had usage prior to having generation credits.

 At this true-up if the number of kWhs you returned to the grid exceeds the number of kWhs you’ve purchased, you’ll be compensated for the difference.